Employer of Record (EOR) in India

 In the post-pandemic world of remote work, skilled professionals in India have exciting opportunities to work for foreign firms.
 However, a significant portion of their income is lost to taxes.
 Did you know that salary earned for services rendered in India is taxable, regardless of residential status or where payment is received?
 With the new tax regime, individuals earning above ₹15 lakhs per annum fall into the 30% bracket, meaning ₹30 of every ₹100 earned goes to income tax.

 Wisemonk, as your Employer of Record (EOR) in India, acts as the legal employer, optimizing employee taxes and enhancing take-home pay.
 Our expert team handles complex tax regulations, statutory contributions, and compliance on your behalf.
-We provide personalized tax planning services, leveraging deductions, exemptions, and benefits under Indian laws.
+We provide personalized tax planning services, leveraging deductions, exemptions, and statutory benefits under Indian laws.
 Partner with Wisemonk to ensure your employees receive maximum tax benefits while reducing liabilities and simplifying compliance.

 We ensure your employees receive the maximum tax benefits available under Indian regulations.

-Click here to learn more: Employee Tax Optimization in India
+Click here to learn more: Employee Tax Optimization in India.

-CTC Calculator for Hiring Employees in India
+Cost-to-Company Calculator for Hiring Employees in India

 Looking to hire employees in India but unsure about the total cost?